Recorder of Deeds

 - A monthly report of all fees collected is given to the Auditor.
 A copy is also furnished to the Treasurer with the fees.
 A yearly settlement is made with the County Commission.

-- The Recorder’s Office assists in the searching and instructing of the public in the handling and retrieval of records, both old and new.
+- The Recorder’s Office assists in the searching and instruction of the public in the handling and retrieval of records, both old and new.

 - Copies to Assessor

-- Copies of all deeds and deeds of trust are furnished to the Assessor each month as a basis of the tax assessment system.
+- Copies of all deeds and deeds of trust are furnished to the Assessor as a basis of the tax assessment system.